 Geometry optimization is a fundamental step in many molecular modeling applications, used to produce stable, realistic structures which correspond to energy minima.
-Many algorithms have been developed for energy minimization, and we have just released a new SAMSON Element that implements the FIRE minimizer described by Bitzek et al.: Erik Bitzek, Pekka Koskinen, Franz Gähler, Michael Moseler, and Peter Gumbsch, Structural Relaxation Made Simple.
+Many algorithms have been developed for energy minimization, and we have just released a new SAMSON Extension that implements the FIRE minimizer described by Bitzek et al.: Erik Bitzek, Pekka Koskinen, Franz Gähler, Michael Moseler, and Peter Gumbsch, Structural Relaxation Made Simple.
 Physical Review Letters, Vol. 97, 170201 (2006)

 FIRE, which stands for Fast Inertial Relaxation Engine, is an efficient optimizer for molecular structures.

-Add the FIRE State Updater Element it to your SAMSON installation by clicking the ‘Add’ button (you need to be signed in).
-Then, restart SAMSON and new SAMSON Elements will be automatically downloaded.
+Add the FIRE State Updater Extension it to your SAMSON installation by clicking the Add button (you need to be signed in).
+Then, restart SAMSON and the newly added SAMSON Extensions will be automatically installed.

 In order to use FIRE, open a molecular system and apply a new simulator to it (Simulation / Add simulator).
 Select the interaction model you want to use, and select FIRE in the list of state updaters.